 Tip 8 – Stain Removal Poultice Technique

 Often general stain removal techniques and solutions prove inadequate on tough stains.
-A poultice is a technique to pull and suck the stain molecules from inner mass or beneath the surfaces of stones.
+A poultice is a technique to pull and suck the stain molecules from the inner mass or beneath the surfaces of stones.
 It is good you use ready to apply solutions or pastes of poultice available in the market for 2019, instead of indulging into cumbersome home preparations.

 Applications of poultice follow some essential steps, such as